For fifty years, the marketing agency industry has operated on a single, unquestioned currency: Time.

 Under a Retainer for Output, “Efficiency” becomes a shared goal.

 Why should a client care if the agency is profitable?
-Because Velocity is the only competitive advantage left.

 In a retainer for hours, velocity is expensive.
 If you want to go 2x faster, you have to pay 2x the monthly fee.
-In a retainer for output, velocity is engineered.

 SEO is a compound interest game.
 A page published in January generates traffic for 12 months.
 A page published in December generates traffic for 1 month.